andrewstellman/blazor-training/README.md

 ## Reserve your slot at the next O'Reilly Live Training sesssion!

-The next Blazor Fundamentals workshop is scheduled for February 10, 2023.
+The next Blazor Fundamentals workshop is scheduled for September 15, 2023.
 I'd love to see you there!

-Here's a direct link to the O'Reilly Live Training listing: [Blazor Fundamentals... a fast-paced workshop for building interactive web apps in C# – February 10, 2023](https://learning.oreilly.com/live-events/blazor-fundamentals/0636920074225/0636920086649/)
+Here's a direct link to the O'Reilly Live Training listing: [Full Stack Development with C# and Blazor - A fast-paced workshop for building interactive web apps in C#](https://www.oreilly.com/live-events/full-stack-development-with-c-and-blazor/0636920074225/0636920093926/)

 ## Download the slides

 <img width="1195" alt="image" src="https://user-images.githubusercontent.com/7516297/180501670-5b47e498-410d-415c-85c0-dd244e4fe5bf.png">

-You can download a PDF of the slide deck here: [Blazor_Training_2022-02-10.pdf](https://github.com/andrewstellman/blazor-training/raw/main/Blazor_Training_2023-02-10.pdf)
+You can download a PDF of the slide deck here: [Blazor_Training_2023-09-15.pdf](https://github.com/andrewstellman/blazor-training/raw/main/Blazor_Training_2023-09-15.pdf)

 ## Copy and paste code for the exercises